-Similar to other types of Batten disease, CLN2 disease is caused by genetic mutations that prevent cells from effectively breaking down waste material inside cellular structures called lysosomes.
-CLN2 disease patients have mutations in the TPP1 gene, leading to TPP1 enzyme deficiency.
-When there is not enough functional TPP1 enzyme, toxic waste accumulates inside cells and cause their death.
+Similar to other types of Batten disease, genetic mutations that prevent cells from effectively breaking down waste material inside cellular structures called lysosomes cause CLN2 disease, also known as late infantile Batten disease.
+These patients have mutations in the TPP1 gene, which leads to TPP1 enzyme deficiency.
+When there is not enough functional TPP1 enzyme, toxic waste accumulates inside cells and causes their death.

-Brineura is a recombinant human proenzyme, meaning that it is not active when first infused into a patient.
-This proenzyme is taken up by specific cells in the brain and then transported to lysosomes.
-Once inside the lysosome, the proenzyme becomes active, replacing the missing TPP1 enzyme and functioning to break down waste material.
+Brineura is a recombinant human proenzyme, meaning that it is not active when a patient first receives it.
+Specific cells in the brain then take up the proenzyme and transport it to lysosomes.
+Once inside the lysosome, the proenzyme becomes active, replacing the missing TPP1 enzyme and working to break down waste material.

 Brineura in clinical trials

-These clinical trials looked at the safety and tolerability of Brineura administered in patients’ brains and assessed the therapy’s effectiveness as measured by a CLN2 disease-specific rating scale score, in comparison with natural history data, after 48 and 72 weeks of treatment.
-This scale measured the children’s ability to walk or crawl, ranging from loss of walking or crawling to regular walking or crawling, as well as motor-language scores.
+These clinical trials looked at the safety and tolerability of Brineura and assessed the treatment’s effectiveness as measured with the Hamburg rating scale, a CLN2-specific tool, after 48 and 72 weeks of treatment and in comparison with the disease’s natural history (its course without treatment).
+Hamburg measures the children’s ability to walk or crawl, ranging from loss of walking or crawling to regular walking or crawling, as well as motor-language scores.

 Brineura is infused directly into the fluid surrounding the patient’s brain, a method known as intraventricular infusion.
-Before the treatment can begin an intraventricular access device must be surgically placed into the patient’s skull.
-After this procedure, Brineura treatments lasting about four-and-a-half hours is performed every other week.
+Before the treatment can begin, surgeons place an intraventricular access device in a patient’s skull.
+After this procedure, patients can receive Brineura treatments, lasting about four-and-a-half hours every other week.
 The recommended dose of Brineura is 300 mg.
 Some patients require treatment with antihistamines or corticosteroids before Brineura treatment.